UniversalDevicesInc-PG3/udi-harmony-poly/README.md

 # Release Notes

+- 2.1.0 01/24/2018
+   - When updating the node server, click cancel so the ISY will not be rebooted, it will need to be rebooted after restarting the nodeserver.
+   - Added new Activity Method setting.
+Setting this to Callback should greatly stop or greatly reduce the chances of errors caused by constantly polling the hubs for current activity, and activities are updated almost instantaneously!
+   - The list of hubs is stored in hubs.json so the profile can be updated at install time.
+   - All versions after this will automatically update the profile when necessary at install time.
+For this version when you restart the nodeserver it will rebuild the profile automatically and you will need to restart the ISY when it shows Profile Status = ISY Reboot Required
 - 2.0.8 01/21/2018
    - Turn on more debug logging for pyharmony
    - Start code reorg to in preparation for move to storing known hubs in local file instead of customParams